Courier Expert

 Always said "pay peanuts you get monkeys"

-I agree Gary, I always charge a fair rate because when I do a job, its done the way it should be done.
+I agree [name], I always charge a fair rate because when I do a job, its done the way it should be done.
 I've no bad feedback from anyone on here or Courier Exchange yet.

 Oh and never wil get bad feedback :)